amikaross/amikaross/README.md

 I'm Amanda, a software engineer and former architect (of irl buildings).

-- 🔭 I’m currently working on a backend service using Python and FastAPI.
+- 🔭 I’m currently working on an app called DateNight with a rails backend and js/react frontend.
-- 🌱 I’m currently learning Javascript and Typescript.
+- 🌱 I’m currently learning Javascript, Typescript, and React.
 - 👯 I’m looking to collaborate on anything!
 - 💬 Ask me about my experience at Turing Software School and transitioning from architectural design to software engineering.
 - 😄 Pronouns: she/her/hers
-- 📚 Currently reading: Practical Object Oriented Design in Ruby by Sandi Metz
+- 📚 Currently reading: Design Patterns in Ruby by Russ Olsen
 - ⚡ Fun fact: I am from the big island of hawaii (but don't know how to surf)

 ## Connect with me 🤝🤝